Cohomology of GKM Fiber Bundles: GKM Fiber Bundles

 The codimension one subtori $T'$ of $T$ for which the fixed point set is not just the set of $T-$fixed points are the subtori $T_{ij} = \{ t \in T \; | \; t_i = t_j\} = \exp{(\ker(x_i-x_j))}$.
 For a fixed flag $V_{\bullet}^u$, the connected component of $\mathcal{F}l(\CC^n)^{T_{ij}}$ that passes through $V_{\bullet}^u$ also contains the fixed flag $V_{\bullet}^v$, where $v = (i,j)u$ and $(i,j)$ is the transposition that swaps $i$ and $j$.

 The GKM graph $\Gamma$ of the flag manifold $\mathcal{F}l(\CC^n)$ is the Cayley graph $(S_n,t)$ constructed from the group $S_n$ and generating set $t$, the set of transpositions: the vertices correspond to permutations in $S_n$ and two vertices are joined by an edge if they differ by a transposition.
 If $u \in S_n$, then $u*(i,j) = (u(i),u(j))* u$, so two permutations that differ by a transposition on the right (operating on \emph{positions}) also differ by a transposition on the left (operating on \emph{values}).
-We denote the edge $e$ that joins $u$ and $v=u*(i,j)$ either by
+We denote the edge $e$ that joins $u$ and $v=u*(i,j)$ by $u\to v$.
+If $1 \leqslant i < j \leqslant n$, then the value of the axial function $\alpha$ on this edge is